yesbabylon/b2/listener/README.md

 #### Purpose

-The `/instances` endpoint provides a list of active user instances available on the system.
+The `/instances` endpoint provides a list of active and deleted user instances available on the system.
 This endpoint is designed to handle POST requests with an empty JSON body and returns a JSON array containing the names of active user instances.